Barcelona forward Aguero taken to hospital after complaining of dizziness, Barjuan confirms

 After an assessment from the Barca medical team, he left the game almost in tears, with Philippe Coutinho chosen to replace him in the Catalans' line-up.

-The Argentine continued to suffer dizzy spells and left Camp Nou in an ambulance, following medical protocol in such cases.
+The Argentine left Camp Nou in an ambulance, following medical protocol in such cases.

 In the second half he was joined on the sidelines by Gerard Pique, who limped off to be replaced by Clement Lenglet with just over 20 minutes still to play.

-"Aguero was taken away, I don't know what is wrong with Pique," interim coach Sergi Barjuan explained to Movistar following the game when asked about the pair's health.
+"Aguero was taken away, I don't know what is wrong with Pique," Barjuan explained to Movistar following the game when asked about the pair's health.

 "I have asked him.
 He told me he was a little dizzy.
 I have found out now that they have taken him to the hospital to see what he really has.
 I do not know any more."